 If live music is being provided, then the musicians must be at least six feet away from the customers; all existing restrictions on entertainment (the need for an amusement permit, no amplified sound beyond the property line unless the municipality has opted out of the Liquor Code statute on noise, etc.) remain.
+Also, outdoor gatherings and events are limited to no more than 50 persons.

-Finally, the Governor's office's additional guidance for businesses in the restaurant industry specifically notes that licensees are encouraged but not required to close or remove amenities and congregate areas non-essential to the preparation and service of food or beverages such as dance floors, game areas, playgrounds, small games of chance and tavern gaming, etc.
+As noted earlier, the Governor's office's additional guidance for businesses in the restaurant industry specifically notes that licensees are encouraged but not required to close or remove amenities and congregate areas non-essential to the preparation and service of food or beverages such as dance floors, game areas, playgrounds, small games of chance and tavern gaming, etc.